 So, I'm asking you, blog world quilters at large, to please help.
-I want to build a stash of quilts for our hospital so that when a person is dying as an inpatient their nurse or the hospital chaplains can deliver them a quilt.
-Placing a quilt on the hospital bed would warm up the room and it would later be taken home by the family as a memento and transitional object.
+Covered in Love keeps a stash of quilts for our hospital so that when a person is dying as an inpatient their nurse or the hospital chaplains can deliver them a quilt.
+Placing a quilt on the hospital bed warms up the room and is taken home by the family as a memento and transitional object.

 The first set of quilts were delivered on April 1, 2015.
 For more posts about the project and why we do what we do you can read here and here.